23 Money Saving Challenges You Can Start Today

 4. Bills

-And here are some non-essentials to avoid during this no-spend challenge:
+And here are some non-essentials to avoid:

 1. Going to restaurants